-Online sales are boosted by the internet.
+The internet has vastly boosted online sales.
 The World Wide Web has and continues to change the way people shop for goods/products.
 Online shopping, which translates to online sales has become the standard and convenient way to connect with a much larger consumer base.
-The convenience stems from the fact that increasing numbers of individuals are embracing making transactions from the comfort of their home, office or anywhere!
+The convenience stems from the fact that increasing numbers of individuals are embracing making transactions from the comfort of their home, office, or anywhere!

-Boosting online sales is given premium attention by many businesses and e-commerce stores.
+Many businesses and e-commerce stores give boosting online sales premium attention.
 The questions involve what strategies and methodologies work best in taking sales figures northward.
-There are a number of courses and programmes that offer advice, tips, and tweaks to help increase online sales.
+There are a number of courses and programs that offer advice, tips, and tweaks to help increase online sales.

 However, if your online business is not making significant online sales, maybe the question you should ask is what steps are you not taking, to put you on the way to super bumper sales on the internet.

 What are the online sales strategies your competitors are implementing that you have not identified yet?
-Maybe it is time you sat back and appraised your e-commerce model and to see the ways you are missing out on more online sales.
+Maybe it is time you sat back and appraised your e-commerce model and to see if you’ve any online sales mistakes.
 The ensuing list can serve as a guide:

 1. You Have Not Established the Basics of Online Sales

 The overall aim of a football game is to get the ball into the back of the net.
 So coaches and team managers prime their players to achieve this set target.
 The same ideology holds true for increasing your business’ online transactions.
-If there are no measurable goals in place, it will be much harder to assess your performance and to make needed adjustments to your online sales and marketing strategies.
-The more precise your target, the better your chances at not missing out of gaining a chunk of the online sales in your chosen sector.
+If there are no measurable goals in place, it will be much harder to assess your performance and to make needed adjustments to your marketing strategies and correct online sales.
+The more precise your target, the better your chances at not missing out on gaining a chunk of the online sales in your chosen sector.
 You should also consider the following:

 - You can set an ambitious goal, but remember to set targets that are possible to achieve.